bertreb/plafonds/README.md

       {% endif %}
 ```
 This way you can format the presentation in the dashboard (2 decimals in the case) and prevent 0's in the history due to unknown values on startup.

-5. Create and automation the runs every day just after midnight, runs on reload of the template sensors and restart of HA.
+5. Create and automation the runs every day just after midnight, runs on reload of the template sensors or automations and restart of HA.
 ```
 alias: plafonds update
 description: ""
 trigger:
   - platform: event
     event_type: event_template_reloaded
+    event_data: {}
+  - platform: event
+    event_type: automation_reloaded
     event_data: {}
   - platform: homeassistant
     event: start